-Overall, the data suggests that the school is lacking the appropriate Tier 1 foundational reading resources, instructional knowledge of foundational and effective reading, and effective instructional strategies for a successful reading program.
-There was a clear lack of direct instruction in decoding skills and language comprehension, which will need to be addressed by a systematic teaching of foundational reading skills and standards-based reading instruction in comprehension.
+Overall the data suggests that the school is lacking the knowledge to effectively use the Tier 1 foundational reading resources, instructional knowledge of foundational and effective reading, and effective instructional strategies for a successful reading program.
+There was a clear lack of direct instruction in coding skills and language comprehension, which will need to be addressed by a systematic teaching of foundational reading skills and standards-based reading instruction in comprehension.

-The Kindergarten Readiness Assessment data shows the percentage of students on track in Kindergarten.
+The Kindergarten Readiness Assessment data shows a decline of percentage of students on track in Kindergarten with an increase in the SY2017-2018.